COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Importance of Physiological Labour

 Labour and birth is an important, natural, healthy and life changing event.
 Be informed so you can make decisions to have the best birth for you.
-According to the World Health Organization (1996),
+The World Health Organization (2018) recognizes:

-"a 'positive childbirth experience' as a significant end point for all women undergoing labour" and that it's important "to have a sense of personal achievement and control through involvement in decision-making, even when medical interventions are needed or wanted."[REF-4nu]
+"a 'positive childbirth experience' as a significant end point for all women undergoing labour" and that it's important "to have a sense of personal achievement and control through involvement in decision-making, even when medical interventions are needed or wanted."10 p.1

-There is emerging evidence that allowing labour to unfold on its own, without unnecessary intervention, has many potential health benefits for both mother and baby, including:
+There is emerging evidence that allowing labour to unfold on its own, without unnecessary intervention, has many potential health benefits for both you and your baby, including:

 How Labour Progresses